siddharth2016/hello-open-source/.github/CONTRIBUTING.md

 2. Each issue will be discussed, to get a proper understanding of the problem and to reach a collaborative resolution.

-3. During HacktoberFest, Only 1 PR per username will be merged.
+3. During HacktoberFest (1-31 Oct), Only 1 PR per username will be merged.
 A user cannot do more than 1 contribution to this repository during that period.
-It is to avoid users getting away with hacktoberfest policy.
+It is to avoid getting this repository flagged from participating in HacktoberFest.
 Please follow HacktoberFest guidelines [here](https://hacktoberfest.digitalocean.com/details)

 4. It would be kind of you to spread the word, give this repo a star and help others in their open source journey.